 Divide the Pork, Onion, and Pepper across 2 large Sous Vide bags in equal amounts.
 Add half the Marinade into each bag and mix well.

 Vacuum out all the air and seal the bags.
-Refrigerate 24 hours, or up to 1 week.
-Freeze up to 6 months.
+Refrigerate 12 to 24 hours, or freeze up to 6 months.

 Remove the bags from the Sous Vide and refrigerate for a couple of hours.